jonachung/supremeBot/README.md

 # supremeBot

-A simple program that uses Selenium and Chromedriver to purchase items from SupremeNewYork at a fast rate.
+A simple script that uses Selenium and Chromedriver to purchase items from SupremeNewYork.com at a fast rate.

 Make sure to install Selenium and Chromedriver before starting.